Listen and follow

 So, is the Logo still important?
 YES!

-So what is the significance of Logo in Branding?
+So what is the significance of a logo in branding?

-The next time you glance at a Starbucks Logo from down the street, the colors and shapes of the logo summon all those “Nice” feelings.
-It beckons you to come in for a cup.
+The next time they see a Starbucks logo from down the street, the colors and shapes trigger those same “Nice” feelings.
+It creates an immediate emotional recall and subtly draws them back in for another cup.

 Fig. 5 – Emotion Logo connection